ryanallen/articles/markdown/Education/Design- Creation of Artifacts in Society.md

 *Select the Plan:* Converge your ideas to the best solutions.
 [Designers iterating over 2 hours](http://i.imgur.com/dL6QPhW.png)

+Great design is iterative from great designers that worked on the same problems before.

 Establish expectations for the artifact in a [spec](http://en.wikipedia.org/wiki/Specification_(technical_standard)), which is also something you will improve upon later.